Skip to main content

 Section 1 Set Up Environment

-This section introduces the basic concepts of ESP-IDF and demonstrates how to set up the development environment for the official ESP32 development framework (ESP-IDF) in VS Code, laying the foundation for subsequent project development.
+This lesson introduces the core concepts of ESP-IDF and walks through setting up the official ESP32 development framework (ESP-IDF) in VS Code, establishing the foundation for subsequent project development.

-ESP-IDF (Espressif IoT Development Framework) is the official IoT development framework released by Espressif.
-It is the official development framework for ESP32, ESP32-S, ESP32-C, ESP32-H, and ESP32-P series chips.
+ESP-IDF (Espressif IoT Development Framework) is the official IoT development framework from Espressif, supporting the ESP32, ESP32-S, ESP32-C, ESP32-H, and ESP32-P series chips.

-Based on the C/C++ language, it provides a complete software development toolchain, including compilers, debuggers, and flashing tools, enabling developers to fully leverage the powerful capabilities of the ESP32 series chips.
+Built on C/C++, it provides a complete software development toolchain — including a compiler, debugger, and flashing tools — enabling developers to fully harness the capabilities of the ESP32 series.

 ESP-IDF